Bill Clinton and Osama bin Laden

 Clinton Declined to Capture or Kill OBL

-This week, surrogates for a legacy starved couple, Bill Clinton and his future presidential candidate spouse, Hillary, were out protesting an ABC docudrama called “The Path to 9/11.”
-The five-hour television series was a calumny, they cried, since it depicted eight years of Clintonian negligence and malfeasance leading up to the 9/11 attack.
+Surrogates for a legacy starved couple, Bill Clinton and his future presidential candidate spouse, Hillary, were out protesting an ABC docudrama called “The Path to 9/11.”
+The five-hour documentary series was a calumny, they cried, since it depicted eight years of Clintonian negligence and malfeasance leading up to the 9/11 Islamist attack.

 In a fiery public letter to ABC that none-too-subtly threatened to pull the network’s broadcast license, a handful of Democrat senators charged that “presenting such deeply flawed and factually inaccurate misinformation to the American public and to children would be a gross miscarriage of your corporate and civic responsibility to the law.”
 We have to ask, does “inaccurate misinformation” mean it’s true, or what?